Dans-Plugins/Medieval-Factions/README.md

 An open source minecraft plugin licensed under GPL3 for players to use to organize politically.
 Allows them to create/manage factions, declare/end wars, and claim/unclaim land.
 It also supports promoting/demoting players to and from officer positions as well as a power level system to decide land limits.
 Finally, it supports faction homes, alliances, locks and more.

 # Notes
-- Project building must be done with Java 8 unless your test server is expecting another version.
+- Project building works with Java 8.
+It may work with other versions but I know that it works with Java 8.
 - This project uses the IntelliJ plugin Minecraft Development and Maven to compile its code.
 - Testing can be done by running a local spigot server with the compiled JAR in the plugins folder and checking the console.